istio/istio.io/content/en/docs/setup/install/helm/index.md

 You can generate the manifests for each component before installing Istio using the `helm template` sub-command.
-For example, use the following command to generate a `kubectl`-installable manifest for the `istiod` component:
+For example, use the following command to generate a manifest that can be installed with `kubectl` for the `istiod` component:

 {{< text syntax=bash snip_id=none >}}
 $ helm template istiod istio/istiod -n istio-system --kube-version <Kubernetes version of target cluster> > istiod.yaml